Picture headshot

 Biography

-Anup is one of the world’s leading scholar, writer, and speaker on on the financial, valuation, strategy, governance, and executive compensation issues of modern technology companies.
+Anup is one of the world’s leading scholar, writer, and speaker on the financial, valuation, strategy, governance, and executive compensation issues of modern technology companies.

 Anup joined the Haskayne School of Business in July 2018.
 Previously, he was a professor at Kellogg School of Management (Northwestern University) and Tuck School of Business (Dartmouth College).